Q&A with Wilder Winner Noel Maghathe

 Q: How do you view yourself as a change maker?

-Tough question.
 I’m still learning how I can make a change.
-So far I’ve been advocating as much as possible and my performances are becoming more political and facing these issues head-on.
+Thus far I’ve been advocating as much as possible and my performances are becoming more political and facing these issues head-on.